Western Cape DestinationsPaarl, Cape Winelands

 The magnificent Cathedral Cellar, with its barrel-vaulted roof and large carved red wine vats, depicting the history of the Cape's wine industry, is spectacular.
 The Paarl Wine Route Office in Main Street will be able to supply visitors with a free brochure and map on the area.

-• 10 Popular Things To Do in Paarl
+• 10 Popular Things To Do When Next In Paarl